William M. Dalton: Outlaw career

-On March 17, 1891, the Tulare County Grand Jury indicted brothers Bob, Emmett, Grat, and Bill Dalton for the Alila robbery.
+On March 17, 1891, a Tulare County grand jury indicted brothers Bob, Emmett, Grat, and Bill Dalton for the Alila robbery.
 A few days later Grat and Bill were arrested and placed in the Tulare County jail.
-A $3000 bounty was placed for the capture of Bob and Emmett.
-Bill however had already helped them escape California before he was arrested, and Bob and Emmett were on their way back to Oklahoma territory.
+A $3,000 bounty was announced for the capture of Bob and Emmett.
+Bill, however, had already helped them escape California before he was arrested, and Bob and Emmett were on their way back to the Oklahoma Territory.
 Bill was soon able to secure bondsmen and was released.
 He quickly hired attorneys to defend Grat.
 While Grat sat in jail in Visalia, California, Bob and Emmett began making their way to Oklahoma.
 They borrowed money and supplies from their brothers, Cole and Lit, and made their way east across the Mojave Desert.
 After their horses were discovered at Ludlow, California, Sheriff Kay decided to pursue them with his deputy, Jim Ford.
 He discovered that the brothers had actually made their way to Utah to throw him off, and tracked them to the town of Ogden, Utah.
 After some close encounters, Bob and Emmett escaped capture by train.
 Sheriff Kay continued to track them throughout the Southwest for several months, even at one point entering Mexico, but with no success.
 Eventually they ended up at the Dalton home near Kingfisher, Oklahoma.
 The Daltons had many friends in Oklahoma willing to hide them and Sheriff Kay was forced to give up the chase in order to return to California for Grat's trial.
 After they realized they were no longer being pursued, Bob and Emmett robbed a train at Whorton, now Perry, Oklahoma, in May 1891.
-They then began to form what would be known as the Dalton Gang.
+They then began to form what would become known as the Dalton Gang.

 Even though much of the evidence showed that Grat was in Fresno, California the night of the Alila robbery, including the testimony of several witnesses, the influence of the powerful Southern Pacific Railroad led him to receive an unfair trial.
 The lawyer the Daltons had hired for Grat was corrupt and it was not mentioned by the defense, nor the prosecution, that the fireman had been accidentally killed by the expressman.
 This was unknown to Grat, since the Dalton brothers had all assumed that Emmett had killed the fireman.
 While Grat awaited his sentence, a train robbery occurred near Ceres, California on September 3, 1891, but was unsuccessful with no money being taken.
-Sheriff Kay suspected Bill Dalton, and arrested him, as well a man joining Bill named Riley Dean.
-Kay found Bill and Dean at an abandoned overland stage station where they looked as if they were either planning a robbery, or to break Grat from jail.
-Both Bill and Dean established a clear alibi, but Bill was held in Tulare County Jail to await trial for his part in the Alila robbery.
+Sheriff Kay suspected Bill Dalton and arrested him, as well as a man joining Bill named Riley Dean.
+Kay found Bill and Dean at an abandoned overland stage station where they looked as if they were either planning a robbery or to break Grat from jail.
+Both Bill and Dean established a clear alibi, but Bill was held in the Tulare County Jail to await trial for his part in the Alila robbery.